 - Periodontitis: advanced gum disease will result in changes in the teeth and the bite as the gum tissue is compromised by bacteria and begins to pull away from the teeth.

 Many patients will experience gingivitis in their lifetime, but routine dental care and prompt treatment is the key to avoiding advanced disease and its effects on overall dental health.

-Dr. Baldwin will asses your gum health and recommend any necessary treatment if disease is present.
-Treatment may consist of both in office procedures and at-home care to keep the gums healthy for the long term.
+Dr. Baldwin will assess your gum health and recommend any necessary treatment if the disease is present.
+Treatment may consist of both in-office procedures and at-home care to keep the gums healthy for the long term.
 Treatment options can include:

 Why Treat Gum Disease?

 Recent studies have shown an association between gum disease and an increased risk for cardiovascular disease, stroke, low birth weight, and systemic disease.
 Because gum disease can have an adverse effect on your overall health, Dr. Baldwin strongly suggests getting professional cleanings at least every six months.